Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/ChangeNotificationWrapper.md

 #### Remarks

-This method is public to allow the usage of the [WeakEventListener](#) , do not call this method yourself.
+This method is public to allow the usage of the [WeakEventListener](#), do not call this method yourself.